Tick Season Has Arrived. Read My Tick Avoidance Guide.

 Rugged & Wild

-The trail then winds back around through high brush and forest.
-Throughout you may encounter downed trees and various other paths that I’ve yet to explore.
-There are trails that lead down to the shoreline that I will explore and add as I do them.
+The trail then winds back around through high brush and thick forest.
+Throughout the trails you may encounter downed trees and other obstacles.
+There are other paths and deer trails throughout the park, so it’s entirely possible to get off track.
+There are trails that lead down to the shoreline that I will explore and add more info as I do them.
+From my first visit, I was immediately taken by the diverse array of landscapes packed into this urban wilderness park and look forward to exploring more.